-Literature IH (English 9 honors)
+Literature IH (English 9 Enriched)

-Literature (freshmen and sophomores) courses are designed for freshmen and/or sophomores and typically introduce them to two or more genres of literature (novel, short story, poetry, and so on).
+A literature course designed for freshman that typically introduces them to two or more genres of literature (novel, short story, poetry, and so on).
 Exploration of each genre's literary elements, determination of theme and intent, and examination of vocabulary and semantics are often included in the course content.
 Writing assignments are required as an additional method to improve understanding and comprehension.